Fluttershy

 Fluttershy is a fictional character who appears in the fourth incarnation of Hasbro's My Little Pony toyline and media franchise, beginning with My Little Pony: Friendship Is Magic (2010–2019).
-She is a close friend of Twilight Sparkle, serving as a core member of the group of main characters collectively known as the Mane Six.
-She is voiced by Andrea Libman, who also voices Pinkie Pie in the series.
+She is a close friend of Twilight Sparkle, serving as a core member of the group one of main characters collectively known as the Mane Six.
+She is voiced by Andrea Libman, who also voices Pinkie Pie.

 Fluttershy is depicted as a shy, gentle, and soft-spoken anthropomorphic pegasus with a special connection to animals and wildlife.
 She lives in a cottage on the outskirts of Ponyville and the Everfree Forest where she cares for animals.
 Fluttershy represents the Element of Kindness in the Elements of Harmony.
 She is characterized by her long pink mane that partially covers her face, her quiet voice, and her fear of heights despite being a pegasus.
 Despite her timidity, she can become assertive when her friends or animals are threatened.